Serving intellectually disabled and/or physically challenged youth and adults in the

 Tootsie Roll Drive

 Since the early 1980s, Knights have been passing out Tootsie Rolls at generous area merchants in the hopes of donations.
-The Tootsie Roll Industries has long manufactured Tootsie R
+The Tootsie Roll Industries has long manufactured Tootsie Rolls for us with specially marked wrappers.
+This effort generates about 25 percent of donations made to the project.

 Causes